 If you want to initialize the operating condition (VFO frequency, VFO settings, set mode contents) without clearing the memory contents, repeater memories, clock or timer, a partial resetting function is available for the transceiver.

-- 1) Turn power OFF. - 2 While pushing [A CLR], push and hold [POWER] for 1 sec. to partially reset the transceiver.
+- While pushing [A CLR], turn power ON to partially reset the transceiver.